 - Low-quality D-pad – Everyone who has ever used an Xbox 360 controller can unanimously agree that the D-pad is not that good.
-It is very prone to getting worn out due to use and to interpreting commands inaccurately.
+It is very prone to get worn out due to use and interpreting commands inaccurately.
 While it will suffice for games where a D-pad is used mainly for secondary actions, it is ill-recommended to use it for movement.

 - You have to pay extra to make it rechargeable – Just like the Xbox One Controller, the 360 one uses two AA batteries, and as such, it also requires rechargeable batteries and charger to be bought separately.

 - Comes in both wired and wireless versions

 Valve Steam Controller – A New Take on a Controller

 About the Controller

 It is impossible to talk about PC gaming today without mentioning Steam.
 And when Valve released their own Steam controller in November 2015, it didn’t quite leave the impact that people hoped it would.

 It is a controller designed specifically to be used with PC and in such a way so as to be usable in games that do not natively support controllers.
 Its revolutionary design is evident at the very first glance: a single thumbstick and four face buttons, with dual trackpads to serve as both the second thumbstick and the D-pad.